-Since inception, DCI has raised over €1 billion of equity funds and invested in 6 countries.
+Since its inception, DCI has raised over €1 billion of equity funds and invested in 6 countries.

 Luxe Digital: Tell us more about some of your recent developments.
 In which area does Dolphin Capital particularly excel?

-In addition, we see a move away from traditional destinations, as Millennials like to discover new unspoilt locations.
-There is a shift towards more ‘virgin’ and diverse natural environments, where buyers can embrace local life, taste local gastronomy and products, explore cultural treasures and have a more authentic experience.
-Moreover, the recent trend of branded residences provides full-service facilities and the option and flexibility for interested parties to own residences in magical, off the beaten track locations, which beforehand seemed out of reach.
+In addition, we see a move away from traditional destinations, as Millennials like to discover new unspoiled locations.
+There is a shift towards more ‘virgin’ and diverse natural environments, where buyers can embrace local life, taste local gastronomy and products, explore cultural treasures, and have a more authentic experience.
+Moreover, the recent trend of branded residences provides full-service facilities and the option and flexibility for interested parties to own residences in magical, off-the-beaten-track locations, which beforehand seemed out of reach.

 Now, with our new upcoming project, the One&Only Kea Island, which is expected to set a new standard of ultra-luxury resorts in the Cyclades, our goal is to create another world-class asset, which together with Amanzoe, will rank as two of the top resorts in the Mediterranean and elevate further the image of the Greek hospitality.